AnyLog-co/documentation/13- Support & Troubleshooting/02- Troubleshooting.md

 --->

 Use these commands from the AnyLog CLI or via REST to diagnose connectivity and confirm your node and network are operating correctly.
-If you recognize a specific error message, jump straight to <a href="#known-issues" target="_blank">Known Issues</a>
-instead of running the full procedure.
+If you recognize a specific error message, jump straight to [Known Issues](#known-issues) instead of running the full procedure.

 ## Diagnostic Procedure